-Liability management programs enacted by regulators may prevent or interfere with the Corporation's ability to acquire properties or require a substantial cash deposited with the regulator
+Liability management programs enacted by regulators may prevent or interfere with the Corporation's ability to acquire properties or require a substantial cash deposited with the regulator.
+In addition, the Corporation may have to pay certain costs associated with abandonment and reclamation

 Alberta has developed a liability management program designed to prevent taxpayers from incurring costs associated with the suspension, abandonment, remediation and reclamation of wells, facilities and pipelines in the event that a licencee or permit holder is unable to satisfy its regulatory obligations.
-The AER continues to implement the AB LM Framework, completing the remaining amendments to the necessary directives and regulations to entirely phase-out the AB LMR Program.
-The implementation of the AB LM Framework or other changes to the requirements of liability management programs may result in significant increases to the security that must be posted, increased and more frequent financial disclosure obligations or the denial of licence or permit transfers, which could impact the availability of capital to be spent by the Corporation.
-In addition, the AB LM Framework may prevent or interfere with the Corporation's ability to acquire or dispose of assets, as both the vendor and the purchaser of oil and natural gas assets must be in compliance with the liability management programs (both before and after the transfer of the assets) for the AER to allow for the transfer of such assets.
-See "Industry Conditions - Regulatory Authorities and Environmental Regulation - Alberta - Liability Management".
+The implementation of or changes to the requirements of liability management programs may result in significant increases to the security that must be posted, increased and more frequent financial disclosure obligations or the denial of licence or permit transfers, which could impact the availability of capital to be spent by the Corporation.
+In addition, these liability management programs may prevent or interfere with the Corporation's ability to acquire or dispose of assets, as both the vendor and the purchaser of oil and natural gas assets must be in compliance with the liability management programs (both before and after the transfer of the assets) for the AER to allow for the transfer of such assets.
+See "Industry Conditions - Liability Management".